-- The Chit Fund (Amendment) Bill, 2018 was introduced in Lok Sabha on March 12, 2018.
+- The Chit Funds (Amendment) Bill, 2019 was introduced in Lok Sabha on August 5, 2019.
 The Bill seeks to amend the Chit Funds Act, 1982.
 The 1982 Act regulates chit funds, and prohibits a fund from being created without the prior sanction of the state government.
 Under a chit fund, people agree to pay a certain amount from time to time into a fund.
 Periodically, one of the subscribers is chosen by drawing a chit to receive the prize amount from the fund.

-- Fraternity fund: The Act specifies various names which may be used to refer to a chit fund.
+- Names for a chit fund: The Act specifies various names which may be used to refer to a chit fund.
 These include chit, chit fund, and kuri.
-The Bill inserts ‘fraternity fund’ to this list.
+The Bill additionally inserts ‘fraternity fund’ and ‘rotating savings and credit institution’ to this list.

 - Presence of subscribers through video-conferencing: The Act specifies that a chit will be drawn in the presence of at least two subscribers.
 The Bill seeks to allow these subscribers to join via video-conferencing.

 - Foreman’s commission: Under the Act, the ‘foreman’ is responsible for managing the chit fund.
 He is entitled to a maximum commission of 5% of the chit amount.
 The Bill seeks to increase the commission to 7%.
 Further, the Bill allows the foreman a right to lien against the credit balance from subscribers.

 - Aggregate amount of chits: Under the Act, chits may be conducted by firms, associations or individuals.
 The Act specifies the maximum amount of chit funds which may be collected.
 These limits are: (i) one lakh rupees for chits conducted by individuals, and for every individual in a firm or association with less than four partners, and (ii) six lakh rupees for firms with four or more partners.
 The Bill increases these limits to three lakh rupees and 18 lakh rupees, respectively.